InterNetX/php-domainrobot-sdk/docs/guide/working_with_models.md

+---
+title: Models
+---

 # Models

 This SDK heavily relies on Models which are generated from our official [Swagger documentation](https://help.internetx.com/display/APIJSONEN/Technical+Documentation).

-If you are in doubt about which properties are accepted by a specific model you can always refer to this documentation or take a look at the [examples](https://github.com/InterNetX/php-domainrobot-sdk/tree/master/example) we provied in the source code of the SDK.
+If you are in doubt about which properties are accepted by a specific model you can always refer to this documentation or take a look at the [examples](https://github.com/InterNetX/php-domainrobot-sdk/tree/master/example) we provide in the source code of the SDK.

 To build a certain request, for example to create a domain, you will first have to create the general Domainrobot instance and then provide it with a Domain Model which itself is containing other Models as well.